keanteng/serpent-astral/README.md

 ## 🪫Progress

-- Create data ❌
+- Create data ✔️
-- Delete data ❌
+- Delete data ✔️
 - Update data ✔️
 - Retrieve data ✔️
 - Study the API route and rework the components and UI for better project scaling - thee're scattering everywhere.
 Works on datatype for standaridzation as well ❌
+- Data refresh on delete ❌

 ## Inspiration